AlexJeBoyy/ConsumedByLight/sintlucas/MoSCoW.md

 # MoSCoW
-Prioritise all the user stories with the MoSCoW-method.
+Prioritise all the features with the MoSCoW-method.
-Use a label in `GitHub Issues` to indicate the priority.
+Make sure to label each scrum board task with the priority level.

 Must haves:
 *